About Pathfinder Therapy

 Who I Am

-I'm Ryan Filax-Wylie, a Registered Psychotherapist (CCC, MACP) based in Calgary, specializing in men's mental health.
+I'm Ryan Filax-Wylie, a Canadian Certified Counsellor (CCC, MACP) based in Calgary, specializing in men's mental health.
 I work with men navigating late ADHD diagnoses, unresolved trauma, and the kind of burnout that willpower alone won't fix.
 I also work with neurodivergent women who are piecing together a late diagnosis and need someone who gets the territory.

 I started Pathfinder Therapy because I kept seeing the same thing: capable, intelligent people who had been told, by the culture, by themselves, that they should be able to figure it out on their own.
 By the time they showed up, they were exhausted, disconnected, and often convinced something was fundamentally wrong with them.
 Usually, nothing was wrong with them.
 They just hadn't been given the right framework to understand what was happening.